jwongpha/WBS/README.md

 bars for each task.
 The setting is saved so your preference persists when you reopen the dashboard.

+Click the sidebar icon next to the baseline toggle to hide or show the task list column if you need more space for the timeline.

 Click any bar in the Gantt chart to highlight the corresponding row in the task table.
 The row's select checkbox is checked automatically and previous selections are cleared so only one row stays selected.